Mongolia

 Housing Arrangements

 Housing arrangements will be facilitated by the host institutions and the U.S. Embassy.
-ETAs are housed in a school dormitory unit with private bathroom.
-In case the host institute is unable to offer a dormitory room, they’re required to provide comparable housing in the community or monthly housing allowance.
-Below are photos to demonstrate an average dormitory apartment.
+ETAs are most often housed in a school dormitory unit with private bathroom.
+In case the host institute is unable to offer a dormitory room, the institution is required to provide comparable housing in the community or a monthly housing allowance.
+Attached are photos depicting an average dormitory apartment.

 Special Considerations

-Although Mongolians are welcoming towards Americans in general, there have been incidents of crimes against foreigners.
+Although Mongolians are welcoming toward Americans in general, there have been incidents of crimes against foreigners.
 Some incidents occur in nightlife areas and when foreign men are believed to be accompanied by Mongolian women.
 There have also been rising incidents of sexual harassment and assault of foreign women.
-It should also be noted that Mongolian culture, including professional culture, often centers around heavy drinking events.
+It should also be noted that Mongolian culture, including professional culture, often centers around events that may involve the expectation to consume alcohol.

-ETAs will receive a safety briefing from the embassy’s regional security officer upon arrival in Ulaanbaatar.
-Program participants must make mature and sensible choices about personal safety.
+ETAs will receive a safety briefing from the embassy’s regional security officer shortly after their arrival in Ulaanbaatar.
+Program participants must make mature, informed, and sensible choices about personal safety.

 English Teaching Assistants coming to Mongolia MUST obtain an Employment Visa (C2) to enter the country.
-The host institutes will assist ETAs in acquiring the necessary documents, but it is the ETA’s responsibility to follow up with the host institutes and acquire a visa in time.
-Due to the national holiday Naadam in mid-July, Mongolian organizations and the Mongolian Embassy in Washington, D.C. close for up to five days.
+The host institutes will assist ETAs in acquiring the necessary documents, but it is the ETA’s responsibility to follow up with the host institutes and obtain a visa in time.
+Because of the national holiday Naadam in mid-July, Mongolian organizations and the Mongolian Embassy in Washington, D.C. close for up to five days.
 It is mandatory for grantees to start their visa process well in advance.
-In general, Mongolians take extended leaves in the months of July and August.
-For more information on the employment visa, please visit Immigration Agency of Mongolia and Mongolian Embassy in the United States.
+In general, Mongolians take extended leave during July and August.
+For more information about employment visas, please visit Immigration Agency of Mongolia and Mongolian Embassy in the United States.